ParallelSSH/parallel-ssh/doc/quickstart.rst

 Once the call to ``run_command`` returns, the command has started executing in parallel.

-Output is keyed by host and contains a host output object.
+Output is keyed by host and contains a `host output <output.html>`_ object.
 From that, SSH output is available.

 Standard Output
 ----------------